ALescoulie/ALescoulie.github.io/about.md

 permalink: /about/
 ---

 Alia Lescoulie a second year biochemistry student at Cal Poly in San Luis Obispo.
+She is currently working on molecular dynamics rescearch under [Ashley Ringer-McDonald](https://armcdona.github.io) and chemioinformatics under [Erik Sapper](https://esapper.github.io).
+More information on current and past projects is visible on the [projects](https://alescoulie.github.io/projects/) page.

 ### Work

-View some of Alia's work on [GitHub](https://github.com/ALescoulie)
+View some of Alia's work on [GitHub](https://github.com/ALescoulie) or a summary of existing [projects](https://alescoulie.github.io/projects/).

 ### Contact me